j-505/JonathanFlores.github.io/README.md

 # JonathanFlores.github.io
-This page will be dedicated to my projects.
+This page will be dedicated to my projects and skills.